NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8multithreading.md

 Add RegistrationServlet.java

-Add WEB-INF/jsp/view folder

-Add jsp(s), tags and tld defintion and update the web.xml

-Add webapp/css and webapp/resource folder and files

-Add jsp/base.jspf file

 Add javax.servlet.jsp-api and javax.servlet.jsp.jstl to the maven pom.xml file

-Change index.jsp to redirect to /registrations
+Change index page to redirect to /registrations